NSFatalError/Probing/Sources/Probing/Documentation.docc/Probing.md

 }
 ```

-If your code uses `Task` to create side effects, you can replace them with the ``Effect(_:preprocessorFlag:priority:operation:)``
+If your code uses `Task` instances to create side effects, you can replace them with
-macro or one of its variants.
+the ``Effect(_:preprocessorFlag:priority:operation:)`` macro or one of its variants to make them
+controllable during tests.
 For example:

 ```swift
 func load() {